Diagnostic Mammograms

 • In the changing room, you will remove your top and bra, wipe off any deodorant or lotions, and put on a robe.

-• The technologist will position one of your breasts on the machine, which will briefly compress your breast while the technologist takes an X-ray image.
+• The technologist will position one of your breasts on the machine, which will briefly compress your breast while the technologist takes X-ray images of the breast.

-• Your technologist will then do spot compression or magnification images of any areas of concern.
-These may be uncomfortable, but they last just a few seconds.
+• Your technologist will then do spot compression or magnification to get additional images of any areas of concern.

-• Next you will have your ultrasound (if part of your appointment).
+• Next you will have your ultrasound (if that was scheduled as part of your appointment).

 • Your breast radiologist or technician in most cases will talk with you immediately about your results and any next steps.

-• Finally, you will go back to the changing room to get dressed and continue with your day.
+• Finally, you will go back to the changing room to get dressed.
+You may be asked to follow up with your health care provider or with your breast care team.

 • Understanding Your Results